alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 Now that we have created each of the viewsheds for each of the points we sampled along the road or train line, we want to combine these individual raster layers into a single raster layer.

 There is considerable scope for interesting complexity here.
-For instance, you could combine the results additively, thereby building a surface where each cell has a value from 0 (never seen) to a potentially very large number (seen from a variety of points along the route).
-If you assume that the train travels at a constant speed, this surface would tell you how long you spend looking at any given 25 by 25 metre grid cell.
-You could use this to determine what type of forest you spend more time looking at: native or exotic.
+For instance, you could combine the results additively, thereby building a surface where each cell has a value from 0 (never seen) to a potentially very large number (seen from many of the points along the route).
+If you assume that the train travels at a constant speed, this surface would tell you how long you spend looking at any given 25x25 metre grid cell.
+You could then use this to determine what type of forest you spend more time looking at: native or exotic.

 I'm going for an easy option: not worrying about how the layers are combined.
 I want a simple Boolean surface: can a cell be seen at any point in the trip, or can it never be seen?
 There's no room for ambiguity, and the result is not as useful as the rest of the code allows it to be.
-But, I don't have a real application for this to matter.
+But, I don't have a "real" application for this to matter.
 If you want to fork the repository again on Github and explore this for yourself, go right ahead!

 First, we use `g.region` to reset the region to the full extent of our input raster layer.
 Recall that without this command, the region would be stuck at whatever it was in the last iteration of the preceding loop!